rust-lang/rfcs/text/3334-niche.md

 pattern matching, the compiler will check exhaustiveness as if the field could take on any value.

+If a struct has both a niche and `derive(Default)` declared on it, the compiler will check if the default value falls within the niche, and produce an error if so.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives